Today we are going to look not only at the types of data we want at those meetings but also other elements that need to be present.

 Analyze Mastery - Reassign any instruction below mastery.

-Conference with student- Discuss scores.
+Conference with students - Discuss scores.
 Celebrate success and strategize how to improve weak areas.

-Ensure that student is tracking scores in a data notebook.
+Ensure that student is tracking scores using their MY Scores page.
 Student ownership is SO powerful!

-And of course my favorite example, when the student is above target -
+This last example is my favorite - when the student is above target -

-It’s time to move level of intervention and level of progress monitoring
+It’s time to move the level of progress monitoring which will automatically move the level of intervention.

 Live data allows you to see what is happening and then take action.
 Actions may include analyzing the mastery of student intervention and reassigning or stopping a set of CBMs to adjust the level for a student - literally taking data to action -with just a click!